antoinebelley/imsrg_toolkit/README.md

 ```

 The jobs submission scripts uses this image to call the python bindings for the IMSRG without needing to install the code base which can be tricky to do on a new cluster.

+This code reuses part of scripts from Takayuki Miyagi which can be found at https://github.com/Takayuki-Miyagi/mylib_python.